top of page

 THE DANGER IN METAPLOMACY

-Meta can easily add chaos to our world where Digital Diplomacy and Globalization have not been fully digested yet.
+Meta can easily add confusion to our world where Digital Diplomacy and Globalization have not been fully digested yet.
 Most virtual embassy attempts have failed.
 Furthermore, we still don't know the true limits and definitions of Twiplomacy.

 For example, what does it mean when a Russian and an American diplomat follow each other on Twitter?
 Could they be tired of stalking each other?
 Or does this mean an unexpected partnership?
 Maybe they just used to be classmates?
 While we did not even know the answer to this question, the idea of a new alternative universe came up.